The Royal Kent School

 Safeguarding

-RKS is committed to safeguarding and promoting the welfare of all children - all staff recruitment and appointments, school policies and procedures prioritise safeguarding.
-We expect all staff and volunteers to share this commitment.
+The Royal Kent School is committed to safeguarding and promoting the welfare of all children - we aim to promote a culture of safeguarding and all staff recruitment and appointments, school policies and procedures prioritise safeguarding.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with their parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare.

-Designated Safeguarding Leader team
+Designated Safeguarding Leader (DSL) team

 Our Designated Safeguarding Lead (DSL) is Katie Hancock (Headteacher)

-Our Safeguarding Governor is Tonia Lovell
+Our Safeguarding Governor is Nikki Harris

 Our Chair of Governors is David Young

-If your concerns relate to the actions or behaviour of a member of staff (which could suggest that s/he is unsuitable to work with children) then you should report this to the DSL in confidence (or the Chair of Governors if the concern relates to the Headteacher), who will consider what action to take.
-If you need to contact the Chair of Governors, Mr David Young, please enquire at the School Office for his contact details.
+If you have a concern, suspicion or allegation about the behaviour of an adult (which could suggest that s/he is unsuitable to work with children) then you should report this to the Headteacher.
+In her absence, or if the concern is about her, you should report it to the Chair of Governors, David Young, at chair@royal-kent.surrey.sch.uk.

 Key documents/ links for The Royal Kent School